mozilla-mobile/mozilla-vpn-client/docs/rfcs/0005-suggested-excluded-apps-tech-spec.md

 **How we'll match to suggested list**
 - Android: Bundle ID.
 Suggested list for Android will have strings like this: `com.google.android.GoogleCamera`
 - Windows: Application folder + application name.
 Suggested list for Windows will have strings like this: `Firefox Nightly/firefox.exe`.
 This will not match if the user picks a non-standard install folder, but lowers chance of false or malicious positives that just call themselves `firefox.exe`.
 Additionally, if a user doesn’t use the default folder name, there is a good chance they are a more advanced user, for what that is worth.
 - Linux: Similar to Windows, application directory + name.
 Suggested list for Linux will have strings like this: `applications/firefox.desktop`.
-This has similar tradeoffs as Windows, on the line above.
+This has similar trade-offs as Windows, on the line above.

 Rolling back the JSON file
 ---------------------